Treblesteph/swc_concept_graph/design.md

 ## Essential Questions

-These are reverse engineered from the Goals sections of "[Good Enough Practices in Scientific Computing][good-enough]".
+The main bullet points are the questions;
+their children are the answers, and the lowest-level points are links to elaborations of those answers.

 1. How can I avoid losing work?
    *   Prefer open text formats to proprietary non-text formats